 3. Bungalows Are Easier & Less Expensive to Maintain

 Less storeys = less to clean, and that’s some math we can all get behind.
 One of the biggest benefits of living in a bungalow is that they are generally easier to maintain — both inside and outside of the home — compared to their two- and three-storey counterparts (think washing your windows and clearing your eavestroughs on a single-story versus multi-level home).
 And because bungalows are only one floor, they’re also relatively easy and inexpensive to cool, as your HVAC system doesn’t have to work as hard to pump hot or cold air throughout the house.
 Heating is also distributed more evenly in a home with only one level, as it can’t rise to upper floors.

-Bungalows tend to require larger lots to accommodate their wider floor plans, which in turn means that homeowners will have more green space in their backyards.
-For people that have a green thumb or have always wanted to design the backyard oasis of their dreams, a single-storey home is a great choice.
+Bungalows tend to require larger lots to accommodate their wider floor plans, which in turn means that homeowners will have more green space — and privacy — in their backyards.
+For people that have a green thumb or have always wanted to design the backyard oasis of their dreams, a bungalow is a great choice.